Unspokenevil/hg-engine-wiki/Form-System-Documentation.md

 </details>

-### Aegislash Blade - TODO
+### Aegislash Blade
-Aegislash with Stance Change will transform into Blade Form when attacking in battle, and Shield Form when not attacking in battle.
+Aegislash with Stance Change will transform into Blade Form when attacking in battle, and Shield Form when using King's Shield in battle.
+It also reverts when switching and on battle end.

-### Xerneas Active - TODO
+### Xerneas Active
 In battle, Xerneas turns into Active Forme.
 It reverts at the end of the battle.

 ### Zygarde Stages - TODO